AishwaryaNambissan/Obsidian-Vault/Supervised versus unsupervised learning.md

 The data is grouped into clusters, where each cluster says something about categories and classes present in the data.
 Example :  [[K-means clustering]]

+#### Semi supervised learning
+A training dataset with both labeled and unlabeled data is used.
+It’s particularly useful when it’s difficult to extract relevant features from data and when there is a high volume of data.